-18. The process for deciding this matter is prescribed by Sections 13, 18 and 18B of the LTMA.
+- 24. The process for deciding this matter is prescribed by sections 13, 18 and 18B of the LTMA.
 These sections provide that every six years, Council must ensure that the Committee prepares, on Council's behalf, an RLTP.
-The Committee must consult in accordance with the consultation principles in section 82 of the LGA.
+The Committee has completed public consultation in accordance with the consultation principles in section 82 of the LGA.
+In this case, the Committee decided to use the special consultative procedure specified in section 83 of the LGA. - 25.
+Under section 18B of the LTMA, following consultation, the Committee lodges the RLTP with the Council for approval.